 Nick also recorded a guest appearance on BBC2’s Celebrity Eggheads to be aired this Christmas 2013 before finishing the year off starring as Buttons in Cinderella at the St Helens Theatre Royal, returning to the venue for his second consecutive season following a superb 2011 pantomime season.

 2013 has so far seen him star in a new play ‘Heart and Soul’ at Liverpool’s Epstein Theatre (formerly the Neptune Theatre) for a 4 day initial run which sold out and earned great reviews.
-He is next on stage this Easter starring as Scarecrow in an adaptation of The Wizard of Oz at the St Helens Theatre Royal.
+Nick then followed this up with a sensational performance at Easter topping the bill as the Scarecrow in an adaptation of The Wizard of Oz at the St Helens Theatre Royal.

 In his spare time Nick Cochrane enjoys playing and watching most sports, he lives in Manchester with his wife Denise and two children Sam and Lucia.